yasirjr1/Xstro/readme.md

 # `xstro-md - typescript`

 > [!IMPORTANT]
-> This is an open-source WhatsApp bot released under the MIT License — free to use, modify, and distribute; it is not built to violate WhatsApp’s Terms of Service, and any misuse is entirely the user's responsibility — I will not be held responsible if your WhatsApp account is banned; any related projects are also open-source for users to run independently — you can choose to use my products, but if you use my pairing service to generate a session, I will not access or use your data, and your data will be automatically deleted after 2 months — I do not support storing your session on my database and strongly urge you to manage your own sessions; never share your credentials or sensitive data with anyone — this software is provided as-is, with no warranties or guarantees — use at your own risk.
+> This open-source WhatsApp bot, under the MIT License, is free to use, modify, and distribute.
+It’s not designed to violate WhatsApp’s Terms of Service, but misuse is your responsibility—I’m not liable for bans.
+Related projects are also open-source for independent use.
+If you use my pairing service, I won’t access your data, and it’s deleted after 2 months.
+I don’t support storing sessions in my database; manage your own and never share sensitive info.
+This software is provided as-is, with no warranties—use at your own risk.

 ## SETUP